-- 1. Double click on Phidget Advanced Servo Controller 8-Motor in the Phidget Control Panel to bring up AdvancedServo-full and check that the box labelled Attached contains the word True. - 2.
-Select a connected servo.
-In this example, a servo is connected at position 0. - 3.
-Select your servo type.
-If your servo is not in the list, select "default". - 4.
+- 1. 1-Motor in the Phidget Control Panel to bring up AdvancedServo-full and check that the box labelled Attached contains the word True. - 2.
+The "Choose Servo" box shows 0. - 3.
 Use the Velocity slider to set the velocity limit.
-The servo will try to accelerate to this point during motion. - 5.
-Use the Acceleration slider to set the acceleration. - Use the Min/Max Position slider to set the position range.
+The servo will try to accelerate to this point during motion. - 4.
+Use the Acceleration slider to set the acceleration. - 5.
+Use the Min/Max Position slider to set the position range.
 It can prevent the servo from trying to go beyond its actual range of motion. - Check the Engaged box to power the servo.
-If the servo is not already the target position, it should begin to move - 8.
+If the servo is not already the target position, it should begin to move. - 7.
 Move the Position slider to set a target position.
 The servo will turn until its actual position equals the target position.
-If Speed Ramping is enabled, the servo will move using the user set acceleration and velocity. - 9.
-When the servo has reached the target position, a tick mark will appear in the Stopped box. - 10.
-These boxes report the controller's internally calculated position and velocity of the servo, as well as current consumed in amps.
+If Speed Ramping is enabled, the servo will move using the user set acceleration and velocity. - 8.
+When the servo has reached the target position, a tick mark will appear in the Stopped box. - These boxes report the controller's internally calculated position and velocity of the servo, as well as current consumed in amps.